DheerajRawandhe/NextJS-Components/README.md

 ## First, run the development server :-
 - npm run dev

 The <Image> component, from next/image, automatically optimizes images by lazy loading and resizing.
 The <Link> component, from next/link, enables client-side navigation, making page transitions faster.
-The <Script> component, from next/script, allows controlled loading of third-party scripts, supporting options like lazy loading and priority execution
+The <Script> component, from next/script, allows controlled loading of third-party scripts, supporting options like lazy loading and priority execution.